 - Explore professional associations, academic journals, and the following websites:

 Questions to ask when speaking with graduate program representatives

 - How long does it typically take to complete the degree?

-- How reliable is the financial support?
+- How substantial and reliable is the financial support?

 - Highlight relevant experience

-- Connect your interests to their graduate program
+- Connect your interests to the program

-- Address your academic or career goals
+- Address relevant academic and/or career goals